Overview

 To connect to a remote node provider, use the JsonRpcProvider or WebSocketProvider classes.
 This connects to a remote node using the JSON-RPC interface.
 Remote node providers will never have a signer bundled into them.

 Quais providers are configured to first ask the node which shards it is currently running, and then establish a connection to each of those chains.
-This is done using one of two ways:
+This is done using

 import { quais } from 'quais'